 In discussing death, it is important to take into consideration both the realities of physical death and the various layers of symbolic death.
 Both are ever-present realities in the unconscious mind, but generally suppressed or repressed out of conscious awareness.
 Becker (1973), in his extremely important work The Denial of Death, writes that it would be impossible to live in constant conscious awareness of death.
 Such awareness would be too overwhelming and drive people to neurosis or psychosis.

 Living oblivious to the reality of death (and human limitation) is equally as destructive as to live in the constant fear of it.
 To live a truly authentic and genuine life, one must face the reality of death and limitation.
 However, this must not be done in a superficial manner.
 In Dante’s Inferno, the journey through hell was necessary to be able to find heaven.
 Similarly, the individual’s journey through death issues allows for life and love to be experienced more completely.
 As May (1991) points out, it is the therapist’s role to play the part of Virgil, guiding those who seek therapy through this hell into life.

-A central premise of existential psychology and philosophy is that part of healthy living is learning to balance the awareness of death with resources which allow the person to not be overwhelmed by it.
-While no one fully accomplishes this task, the more a person is able find this balance the better they will be able to live a genuine fulfilling life.
+A central premise of existential psychology and philosophy is that part of healthy living is learning to balance the awareness of death with resources that allow the person to not be overwhelmed by it.
+While no one fully accomplishes this task, the more a person is able to find this balance the better they will be able to live a genuinely fulfilling life.
 However, death and the terror of death is intricately connected to the other existential themes, making the resolution that much more difficult.